SOMERSET FOOD TRAIL

 Permaculture is a framework for creating sustanable ways of living, based on understandings of how nature works.
 It is a practical method of developing ecologically harmonious, efficient and productive systems that can be used by anyone, anywhere.
 At its heart permaculture has three ethics: earth care, people care and fair shares.
 With permaculture, people are treading lightly on our planet, in harmony with nature, says the Pemaculture Association.

-There's a growing buzz around regenerative farming, with its focus on the health of the soil and replenishing and restoring nature.
+There's a buzz around regenerative farming, with its focus on the health of the soil and replenishing and restoring nature.
 Core principles include minimising soil disturbance, maximising crop diversity; keeping the soil covered; maintaining living root systems year round; and integrating livestock.
 These approaches are critical, advocates say, to halting soil degradation – a serious global problem – and retainning the ability to grow crops in the future.

 SUSTAINABLE FOOD PLACES